Markcoolid/Markcoolid/README.md

-Hey, I'm Mark a HS student and programmer.
+Hey, I'm Mark, a comp sci major at Iowa State.
 I code tons of weird stuff in a variety of languages.